jeswanthyda/wikiStats/README.md

 # WikiStats
-A real-time large scale streaming dashboard to analyze the Recent Changes on Wikepedia.
+A real-time large scale streaming dashboard to analyze the Recent Changes on Wikipedia.

 ## Objectives